 Climbing Snowdon

-If you are moderately fit climbing Snowdon is definitely within your reach.
+If you are moderately fit, climbing Snowdon is definitely within your reach.
 Out of the three highest peaks in the UK, Mount Snowdon is probably the friendliest for the Novice Walker to ascend.
 Apart from anything else, in the summer months there is a cafe at the top where you can get a welcome cup of tea - or a mug of soup if the weather is cold.
 And if you're feeling tired after the strenuous climb up you can always get the train back down.
 (Note: cafe is only open when the trains are running - trains run from mid May to the end of October all the way to the summit but don't run in very bad weather).

 Llanberis Path

-The Llanberis path up Snowdon
+The Watkins Path up Mount Snowdon

 Pyg Track